80x24/wordfall/README.txt

 your package manager.
 Make sure to install the development versions.
 They should have a suffix or prefix like -dev or devel.

-After the dependencies are installed, just run make linux and then make install.
-Running make install will copy the game into the /usr/local/bin/ folder.
-To install somewhere else, just
+After the dependencies are installed, just run: make linux

 OS X
 -----